 Planes are not an enjoyable place to be, especially for an extended period of time.
 I am the first to say dress and pack for the occasion.
 By all means, dress comfortably.
 Comfort does not equal sloppiness.

 - Pack the essentials.
-You have dry skin?
-TSA now allows containers 4 ounces and less in carry-on luggage, as long as in a Ziploc baggy.
+Do you have dry skin?
+TSA now allows containers 4 ounces and less in carry-on luggage, as long as in a Ziploc baggie.
 Take your tinted lip balm, your moisturizer, your contact lens rewetting drops.
 Pack a brush or comb – plane hair can cause static and frizziness.
 Consider an elastic to pull your hair in a low ponytail if you get bedhead from sleeping in your seat.

 - Carry your creature comforts.
 I never travel without a pashmina.
 I wrap it around my neck like a scarf, then once on the plane, I use it for a blanket or roll it up for a neck or lower-back bolster.
 My friend has an inflatable neck pillow.
 Deflated it is small enough to fit in her purse, but it reduced neck strain on long flights, leaving her looking rested and refreshed after the most turbulent red-eye.